|

 France

 Horseback vacations in France are a chance to indulge in the charms of this iconic country.
-Whether you are drawn to France by the chic boulevards of Paris and the impressive Palace of Versailles, the sparkling ski slopes of the Alps, the country allure of Provence, the fine wines of the Bordeaux region or the sun-baked coasts of the South of France, France offers every kind of escape.
+Whether you are drawn to France by the chic boulevards of Paris and the impressive Palace of Versailles, the sparkling ski slopes of the Alps, the country allure of Provence, the fine wines of the Bordeaux region, France offers every kind of escape.

 Hidden Trails bring together some of France’s most breathtaking horse riding holidays, covering some of the most beautiful locations.
 Castles in the Loire, Mediterranean hideaways, and culinary tours in Provence are but a selection of the French horse riding tours we have on offer.